 Walking from Thongbay Guesthouse into town.

 The afternoons were spent exploring the town of Luang Prabang.
-It is a beautiful city, with its French architecture accented with palm trees and tuk tuks.
-Most signs were written in Laotian and French, although we saw a fair amount of English and Chinese as well.
+It is a beautiful city, with its French architecture accented with palm trees and tuk-tuks.
+Most signs are written in Laotian and French, although we saw a fair amount of English and Chinese as well.
 The four of us have been learning how to read Chinese characters in preparation for China and we love trying to decipher the signs.

 Anyway, the food here was good, but what we really kept coming back for were the drinks.
 We just loved how things were different here.
 Tim’s rum and coke was served as rum in a wine glass with a can of coke, which he would mix together.
-I ordered Blue Hawaiians, not because they tasted good, but to hear our waiter try to say the word “blue.”
-It was impossible for him to pronounce the “bl” sound so it would come out sounding like “Boo Hawaiian.”
-It was all in good fun; the waiter would laugh along with us.
+I ordered Blue Hawaiians, a great mixed drink that I loved.

 Almost every night we walked through the night market.
 Night markets are very popular in Southeast Asia.
 Every afternoon, truckloads of souvenirs would be dropped off in town, the roads would be closed to cars, and people would erect tents and set up their goods to sell.
 It was mostly souvenirs which were very repetitive, with people selling silk scarves, silver jewelry, journals, bags, paintings, and other souvenirs.
 Everything was dirt cheap, making shopping that much more fun.